 Republicans picked up 13 House seats in 2020 but Spanberger's wasn't one of them although a serious effort was made.
 Her district, which had been rated as R+10 prior to the 2016 Democrat gerrymander, was still slightly "red" and Republicans had it high on their list of potential pickups.
 Spanberger, then as now, occasionally talks like a moderate and did cast a highly publicized (and highly choreographed) vote against Nancy Pelosi for Speaker in January, 2019.
 Spanberger then spent the remainder of her first term in Congress establishing her liberal bona fides, but was able to conceal that fact from the voters as she reverted back to her faux-moderate persona.

 Taking some of these regions together, Virginia can be divided into three pieces of approximately equal electoral weight.
 Two of the three nearly always favor Democrats.
 NOVA is of course the most Democrat-infested area, teeming with people whose livelihoods depend on the federal The portion of the state which is included in the Piedmont / Southside / Shenandoah / SW Virginia regions accounts for just under 30% of the statewide vote and gives Republicans their biggest margins of any region.
 The statistically insignificant (barely 2% of the vote), lightly populated Chesapeake Bay counties also support Republicans lately, by almost exactly the same percentages as obtained in the Piedmont / Southside areas.
 The Greater Richmond and Hampton Roads regions together outnumber NOVA in total voters, though not by a lot.
 They solidly favor Democrats in most races, and if a Republican is going to win a statewide election he needs to come close to getting 50% here.
 Youngkin did that in 2021 (he received about 48%) but Ed Gillespie didn't in 2017 nor did Donald Trump or Hung Cao in 2024.
 The latter 3 GOP candidates mustered only about 42% or 43% there; Youngkin won statewide, the others did not.
 Conclusion: Unlike in North Carolina in 2024, where the unpopularity of one GOP candidate (Mark Robinson) dragged down the entire statewide Republican ticket although some Republicans won anyway, the presence of violent, feral racist Jay Jones as Democrat nominee for Attorney General has had no impact on other Virginia Democrats in 2025; in fact, Jones still retains about a 50-50 chance of winning himself according to left-wing pollsters.
 So any Jones Effect on the gubernatorial race which would assist Sears can likely be discounted as non-existent.
 As of October 15, campaign finance reports showed that CIAbby had raked in $53.8 million and disbursed $48.4 million.
 The Sears campaign lags far behind, running on about half of what the Democrat has done in both of those categories.
 There is also a wide disparity between the two candidates in terms of remaining cash-on-hand, with about a 3:1 advantage to Spanberger as we head into the final days of the campaign.
 The Lieutenant Governor race and the one for Attorney General will end up closer than the Sears-Spanberger duel, but Republicans are likely to lose at least one of those two downballot tilts, and quite possibly both.
 There is some chance that they could win both (while still losing for Governor), but that is less likely barring a significant change in fortunes between now and November 4.
 The Virginia state Senate has been in Rat hands since they picked up the two seats they needed in 2019.
 It's been status quo since then, with the Republicans needing one seat to forge a tie and two to take control.
 With the L.G. probably going Democrat in 2025, one seat isn't going to be enough.
 The state Senate map for this decade has been gerrymandered to favor Democrats, and under those conditions the GOP is doing well to merely be down 21-19.
 A similarly gerrymandered state House map also strongly favors Democrats; again, the GOP has done well to even keep it close.
-The forecast for this November is not sunny for Virginia Republicans at the state legislative level, and they are going to need overachieve a little more if there is any hope of thwarting the agenda of "Governor Spanberger".
+The forecast for this November is not sunny for Virginia Republicans at the state legislative level, and they are going to need to overachieve a little more if there is any hope of thwarting the agenda of "Governor Spanberger".
 Ugh.
 Tags:

 2025